 “14,” Tom says.

 His name is Vic.
 He’s camping out at Sawgrass Campground, off Route 27 toward Orlando.
 He takes us there.
-It’s like a little city with little houses, except the people weren’t little – tall, long-haired dudes with their brown-eyed mamas.
+It’s like a little city with little houses, except the people aren’t little – tall, long-haired dudes with their brown-eyed big bottom mamas.
 Vic shows us where to wash up.
 When we join him, about fifteen hippies gather around for a sing along.
 They ask me what I know to play, handing me a beat up acoustic guitar.

 “Com’n, Tom.
 Git up here, too.
 And don’t fuck up the ‘sails away.’”